Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Introduction

-\paragraph{Contributions} \begin{itemize} \item We propose a heteroscedastic uncertainty estimation framework for unsupervised image registration that extends the previous simplified homoscedastic assumption. \item We introduce an adaptive $\gamma$-exponentiated relative signal-to-noise weighting for displacement estimator during training to improve registration performance under the collaborative learning strategy together with a separate variance estimator. \item We demonstrate the effectiveness and versatility of our proposed framework on two representative registration architectures across three datasets with consistent statistically significant improvements over baselines while providing accurate uncertainty maps. \end{itemize}
+\textbf{Our contributions} include (1) We first analyze a naive approach of applying heteroscedastic noise modeling to unsupervised registration and identify the pitfalls of such an approach.
+(2) From which, we propose a probabilistic framework for data-driven estimation of heteroscedastic uncertainty for unsupervised registration.
+(3) We introduce an adaptive $\gamma$-exponentiated relative SNR weighting strategy for proper loss calibration.
+(4) We demonstrate the effectiveness and versatility of our method on two representative registration architectures across three datasets, demonstrating consistent statistically significant improvements over the baselines while providing sensible uncertainty maps.